Walton Ave

 Many people in Harrow and Brent have been helped or supported by St Luke's at some time in their lives.
 Whether the care is needed for themselves, a partner, a parent or friend, St Luke's has helped them achieve the best quality of life, for whatever time they have, at what is often an exceptionally difficult period.

-Throughout the year we will supporting St Luke's organised events as well as holding our own fundraising and awareness events; these events will be advertised on these pages.
+Throughout the year we supported St Luke's organised events as well as holding our own fundraising and awareness events.

 In the past we have supported such causes as: